 The 2026 regulations change everything.
 Active aero, sustainable fuels, smaller cars.
 Some traditionally dull circuits (Hungary, Spain) might become exciting.
 Some traditionally good ones (Monaco, Singapore) might become processional if the new cars do not overtake well.

-I will write a follow-up after Bahrain, the season opener, with first-look data on whether the regulations have changed the racing.
+I will write a follow-up after Saudi Arabia, the season opener, with first-look data on whether the regulations have changed the racing.